Gabal Elba: Geography

 Average annual rainfall in the region is less than 50 mm, but orographic precipitation in and around Gabal Elba itself amounts to as much as 400 mm. in the upper areas.

-This phenomenon owes to the vicinity of the Red Sea coast (some 15–30 km east of the mountains) and also to the fact that the coast, slightly curved to the east at this point, presents an unusually broad front to the sea across a 20–25 km strip of relatively flat land, which facilitates interception of moisture-laden north-east sea winds.
+This phenomenon is due to the proximity of the Red Sea coast (some 15–30 km east of the mountains) and also to the fact that the coast, slightly curved to the east at this point, presents an unusually broad front to the sea across a 20–25 km strip of relatively flat land, which facilitates interception of moisture-laden north-east sea winds.
 This phenomenon is registered at its best in the northeast of the region, where Gabal Elba is located, which explains the fact that Gabal Elba receives higher precipitation than other coastal mountains in the range, including higher ones.
 Aridity gradually increases to the southwest of the area.

 Ecology

 Gabal Elba's summit is a "mist oasis" where much of the precipitation is contributed in the form of dew, mist and clouds, creating a unique ecosystem not found anywhere else in the country.
 Indeed, Gabal Elba is a "biodiversity hotspot", with a biological diversity unparalleled in any terrestrial environment in Egypt proper.
 The relative abundance of moisture supports a diverse flora of some 458 plant species – almost 25% of plant species recorded for the entire country.
-Many Afrotropical elements have their northern limits at Gabal Elba, and the dense cover of acacias and other scrubs represents the only natural woodland in Egypt.
-There is at least one endemic species of plant (Biscutella elbensis).
+Many Afrotropical species have their northern limits at Gabal Elba, and the dense cover of acacias and other scrubs represents the only natural woodland in Egypt.

+In the higher-elevation mist zone, species of acacia, Moringa and Gabal Elba dragon tree (Dracaena ombet) form the woodland tree canopy, with ferns, mosses and succulents in the understory.
+The mountain intercepts moisture-bearing winds from the northeast, and the northern and northeastern slopes are more humid than the western and southern slopes.
+Savannas of acacia and Delonix grow in the foothills and along watercourses.
+The mountain is home to the largest remaining population of Dracaena ombet in Egypt and Sudan.

+41 species of birds breed in and around Gabal Elba.
+The bateleur (Terathopius ecaudatus), Namaqua dove (Oena capensis), Nubian nightjar (Caprimulgus nubicus), shining sunbird (Cinnyris habessinicus), Arabian warbler (Curruca leucomelaena), rosy-patched bushshrike (Rhodophoneus cruentus), African silverbill (Euodice cantans), and Sudan golden sparrow (Passer luteus) are Afrotropical species who reach the northern extent of their range on Gabal Elba.
+Other native species are the black-crowned sparrow-lark (Eremopterix nigriceps), fulvous babbler (Argya fulva), and common ostrich (Struthio camelus), and the raptors Nubian vulture (Torgos tracheliotos), bearded vulture (Gypaetus barbatus), Egyptian vulture (Neophron percnopterus), Verreaux's eagle (Aquila verreauxii), and Bonelli's eagle (Aquila fasciata).